avelez-espino/Ck-ForecastR-Releases/README.md

 #### I would like to find out more about *ForecastR*

-The [Wiki](https://github.com/avelez-espino/Ck-ForecastR-Releases/wiki) describes the evolution of *ForecastR*, current developments, and planned features.
+The [Wiki](https://github.com/avelez-espino/Ck-ForecastR-Releases/wiki) describes the evolution of *ForecastR*, current developments,and planned features.

 Notable pages are: